mitchcapper/CefSharpDockerfiles/README.md

 ```
 ### Azure Specifics
 If you are new to Azure it is pretty easy to get started and they will give you $200 for your first month free so there will be no costs.
 An Azure F32 v2 is pretty good, its only 256 gigs of space but that should be ok.  ~$2.72 an hour in WestUS2 running the latest windows image.
 You can use the prebuilt image "Windows Server 2016 Datacenter - with Containers" or a newer one if it exists.
-I would recommend one with a full shell (ie 1709 with containers is built on core so no explorer etc).
+You can either use one with a full shipp (pre 1709) or one of the newer builds like "Windows Server 2016 Datacenter - with Containers 1803".
+Without a full shell you won't have explorer and remote desktop will just open a command prompt.
+You can launch notepad and manage it all through there (or use remote PS) but a full shell is easier for some people.
 Use the local SSD as the docker storage folder (note this will likely get wiped if you de-allocate the machine so do the entire build at once).
 You could potentially hook up a huge number of disks in raid 0 configuration to get somewhat decent speed that way.
 Create a new resource, search for the prebuilt image noted above.
 You do not need managed disks, assign a random user/password, new network/storage/etc is all fine.
 For the size make sure you select one of the F series (F32 recommended).
 It won't show by default, leave HD type set to SSD put Min CPU's at 32 and Ram at 64 then hit "View all".

 I suggest auto-shutdown to make sure you don't leave it running.